Aller au contenu

 class_one_description = random_class_one_subset["text"].values

-class_one_description = remove_words_from_descriptions(class_one_description, class_one_stop_words, max_length)
+class_one_description = remove_words_from_descriptions(class_one_description, stop_words, max_length)

 all_class_two = data[data[level]==class_two]